-Extra Credit Essay: The wealth of material available on Religion and Healing makes it impossible to cover all of the interesting questions that are currently of great relevance to this course.
-Thus, for example, for students interested in researching and writing a short essay on selected topics, extra credit points can be garnered (50 total) to add to your grade at the end of the semester.
-You can submityour extra credit (.docx format) under the "Assignments" tab.
+Extra Credit Essay: The wealth of material available on all topics related to the Modules makes it impossible to cover all of the interesting questions that are currently of great relevance to this course.
+Thus, for students interested in researching and writing a short essay on selected topics, extra credit points can be garnered (15 total) to add to your grade at the end of the semester.
+There are 3 (three) options for writing Extra Credit Essays, out of which the student can only choose ONE.
+You can submit your extra credit (.doc format) under the "Assignments" tab.
+The questions for the essays are scheduled throughout the course; all extra credit essays must be turned in no later than June 17.